 Affluent parents did not want their children playing outside in the wet English weather so the games had to be simple and suitable to playing indoors.

-Below is a list of well known Victorian games that many families will still play today especially during Christmas or family get togethers.
+Below is a list of well known Victorian parlor games that many families will still play today especially during Christmas or family get togethers.

 Charades